School of Accountancy

 BBA in Accounting

-In addition to the College of Business Administration graduate admission requirements, students without an undergraduate degree in accounting are required to complete the following undergraduate deficiencies in accounting: ACC 201, 202, 321, 323 (or ACC 611), 401, 415, and 418.
+In addition to the College of Business graduate admission requirements, students without an undergraduate degree in accounting are required to complete the following undergraduate deficiencies in accounting: ACC 201 and 202 prior to admission to the MAcc program, and ACC 321, 323, 401, 409, 415, and 418 prior to graduation.

 Admission to the MAcc program is competitive.
 The school seeks individuals who have the potential for outstanding achievement in accounting, auditing, or taxation.
 The admissions committee primarily considers the candidate’s academic record and GMAT score and places emphasis on strong communication skills.